lunarc3/MMBasic_cardputer/README.md

 This ported firmware retains the original copyright notice of MMBasic.
 All copyrights for MMBasic belong to the original author, **Geoff Graham**.
 This project provides only the compiled `.bin` firmware; no source code is included.

-## What's Working So Far
+## What's Implemented So Far
 - Keyboard input
 - Screen display
 - SD card read/write
 - The most important part: the core interpreter

-## Tested
+## Version 1.0.0 Notes

-- Common BASIC functions
+### SUB / FUNCTION
+My implementation approach differs from PicoMite — I used a workaround, but it should be compatible with BASIC code written for PicoMite.
+(If you encounter any issues related to this while running a BASIC program, please contact me and I'll adjust my code.)

-- File operations
+### File Management

-## Not Tested
-- GPIO: Neither the code nor the hardware has been tested, so the GPIO code is provided with no guarantees at this time.
+Added a `RENAME` command, which is not available in PicoMite.

+### FORMAT$
+The implementation of `FORMAT$` uses a different approach from PicoMite, but the results of running a program should be identical.
+If you find any bugs, please let me know.

 ## Planned Updates

+- **SPRITE / 3D**
+  Not yet implemented.
+Porting is in progress slowly.

+- **TURTLE**
+  Basic functionality is available, but I may need to significantly rework my code.
+  My implementation approach differs from PicoMite — I used a clever workaround.
+Ideally I would adopt the PicoMite approach, but that would require a few more days of work.

+- **XMODEM**
+  Would anyone need this?
+(Given that debugging the GPIO part may take a very long time…)

+- **Bluetooth Keyboard Support**
-- Bluetooth keyboard support may be added in a future version?
-However, considering the Cardputer's small built-in screen, I'm still not sure if an external Bluetooth keyboard is really necessary...
+  Might be added in the next version?
+However, considering the Cardputer's small built-in screen, I'm still not sure if an external Bluetooth keyboard is really necessary…

+- **GPIO**
-- GPIO: I need to learn more about this area, so it will take quite a while.
+  I need to learn more about this area, so it will take quite a while.
+  Neither the GPIO code nor the hardware has been tested yet, so the GPIO code is currently provided with no guarantees.

 ## Acknowledgements
 A huge thank you to **Geoff Graham** for creating MMBasic and allowing me to port it to this platform.